-In our first session I will take a few basic details and we will clarify what your expectations and goals are.
+In our first session I will take a few basic details and we will clarify what your expectations are in seeking therapy.
 An initial consultation allows us an introduction which will enable you to decide whether or not you would like to continue working with me.
 For some people counselling is a place to process something challenging happening presently in their lives, for others it may have been a problem one has contended with for years, very often it is both.
-We will speak about what the catalyst has been in making an appointment; as you explain I will also describe to you in what ways therapy may help you to resolve certain problems, the obstacles that may sometimes stand in the way of this (what we term 'defense mechanisms') and how, through your 'free association' (talking in an environment without being judged) we will discover certain beliefs and thoughts that up until now may have remained 'unknown' (consciously) but have still exercised a 'dynamic' and effective influence over actions and thought (i.e psychodynamic understanding) Psychotherapy rests on the premise that 'bottled up' feelings are the basis to the formation of 'symptoms'/issues experienced- everything from 'feeling stuck', angry, sad and 'low' to ocd, phobias, depression, anxiety, relationship difficulties and so on.
+We will speak about what the catalyst has been in making an appointment.
+I will describe to you in what ways therapy may help you to resolve certain problems, the obstacles that may sometimes stand in the way of this (what we term 'defense mechanisms') and how, through your 'free association' (talking freely in an environment without being judged) we will discover certain beliefs and thoughts that up until now may have remained 'unknown' (consciously) but have still exercised a 'dynamic' and effective influence over actions and thought (i.e psychodynamic understanding) Psychotherapy rests on the premise that 'bottled up' feelings are the basis to the formation of 'symptoms'/issues experienced- everything from 'feeling stuck', angry, sad and 'low' to ocd, phobias, depression, anxiety, relationship difficulties and so on.
 It is in the 'making conscious' bit of therapy, without judgement, that restorative work can be accomplished, and how we see problems eventually diminish and disappear.

 Training, qualifications & experience